ResearchComputingServices/corpus_text_processor/README.md

 ctp --help
 ```

-Tested on Ubuntu 18.04 and above.

-(TODO: test on Mac OS X using python3 installed via homebrew).
+Tested on Ubuntu 18.04 and above, and on Mac OSX using python3 from Homebrew.